 Network hardware and software are not the only unreliable components.
-We can easily imagine as any of the connected nodes become faulty because of a broken hard drive or RAM stick.
+We can easily imagine a situation when some of the connected nodes become faulty because of a broken hard drive or RAM stick.
 In such cases, there is a part of the distributed system that still works and another part that is failed.
 These situations are just inevitable.

 What can we do about it?
 We need to manage such failures and build system architectures around this fundamental problem.
-Such kind of systems are called fault-tolerant.
+Such systems are called fault-tolerant.

 CAP theorem says that there are two logical ways to respond to the partial failure of the system: